How to Bike the Camino de Santiago (French Way)

 You can pretty much ask for about anything you want inside your bocadillo.
 Most places will have a list of sandwiches and their prices, but I usually just took those as mere suggestions and just asked for whatever I wanted.
 Do you want a splash of olive oil? just ask for it.
 Do you want some tomatoes?
 Why not!
 Would you like tortilla inside your sandwich?
 Yep, they will do that for you.

 Tapas isn’t a specific type of dish but rather how a dish is served.
-Tapas are bite-size appetizers or snacks that exist in a wide variety of flavors.
+Tapas are bite-sized appetizers or snacks that exist in a wide variety of flavors.
 Most common tapas found around Spain include potatoes dressed in many different types of sauces, squid, octopus, and meatballs.
 These appetizers might be served on top of bread slices or with no bread.
 In the Basque country, tapas are referred as pintxos.
-Many Basque citizens will try to convince you that pintxos are different than tapas, but you know, they might also try to convince you that everything in the basque country is different than the rest of Spain.
+Many Basque citizens will try to convince you that pintxos are different than tapas, but you know, they might also try to convince you that everything in the Basque country is different than the rest of Spain.

 Tapas are a great way to taste many different flavors of Spain without having to commit to one single dish for your meals.